 Solutions Refers to Adecco's Career Transition & Talent Development and its Workforce Management solutions.
 Succession planning The process by which successors are identified for key positions throughout an organisation.
+According to Adecco, the process should focus not only on

 According to Adecco, the process should focus not only on the top levels of the company, but also on other vital roles throughout the organisation.
 Succession planning should take into account the strategic vision and culture of the organisation.